Beginner’s Guide to the GSA Contract Get the Guide Now

 Requirements for Transactional Data Reporting

-Companies that participate in TDR must report transactional level data.
-This includes the price paid by federal buyers for products and services purchased through the company’s GSA Contract.
+TDR requires that all GSA MAS Contractors report transactional level data.
+This includes the price paid by federal buyers for products and services purchased through the contractor’s GSA Contract.
 The transactional level data provides the government with market intelligence to make smarter acquisitions and achieve taxpayer savings, which are key Category Management goals.

-If You Participate in TDR, What Data Do You Have to Submit?
+What Data Do You Have to Submit as Part of TDR?

 • Contract or BPA Number